Julievidal8/SNAP_IA_Thalem/README.md

 # SNAP_IA_Thalem
 Interthalamic adhesion's mask on the Thalem 1 &amp; 2 datasets from Toulouse

-Those analysis follows a protocol named SNAP, which is in preparation.
+Those analyses follow a protocol named SNAP, which is in preparation.

 The IA_overlap_Thalem.zip file contains all the IA's masks by subject.
 Those masks are the overlap of two raters' segmentation when the Dice coefficient was superior to 0.80, demonstrating high agreement.